obriencj/obriencj.github.io/content/blog/2023-11-07-year-one-of-cycling.md

 [Kona Dew]: https://www.konaworld.com/products/dew

-I am somewhat resilient to injuries of pride -- I have a defensive mechanism that works well for me.
-I simply accept that I am not the best, and that I can continue to grow.
+I am somewhat resilient to injuries of pride.
+I have a defensive mechanism that works well for me; I simply accept that I am not the best, and that I can continue to grow.
 So I'd laugh it off as she flew up the climbs time and time again.
+Sometimes I'd have to call out for her to wait for me as I struggled, panting, to crest the hill and catch up.
 Our rides moved to greenways and gravel trails, growing ever longer.
 Ten miles while she had a sinus infection.
 Twenty miles in the cold.
 We congratulated ourselves on how far we'd come.
 Sure we weren't fast, but twenty miles on gravel and sand!

 I started to look at upgrading to a different bike, and test-rode a [Kona Rove].
 I told myself it could be a birthday present six months